tcareyintx/skybellgen/README.md

 This integration follows standard integration removal via the UI.

 1. Go to Settings > Devices & Services
-2. Click on the SkybellGen integration that you loaded
+2. Click on the SkyBellGen integration that you loaded
 3. Click Delete

 ## Setup